YJDoc2/jpn-prompt-generator/Readme.md

 ## Really like to have these

 - Better styling and design : I'm not particularly good at these, so the website's a bit eyesore.
 I mean sure, its not a marquee with neon colors, but that's a too low bar.
-The dark theme is also implemented in a bit hacky way, and it especially shows in input fields.
-I'd love to make it look and feel better
 - More accessible : This could use more aria labels and other stuff that can help more people use this, would love to make it better.
-- Better Mobile design : Current mobility is based on bootstrap defaults, but they can be tweaked a bit more to make it look good on mobile devices.

 ## Wouldn't mind to add these

 I wouldn't mind adding these if enough people want them.
 - More vocab decks : Currently this only has N5 and N4, because I'm at lower N5-ish level.
 If people on higher levels are using this, and want N3/2/1 decks, I wouldn't mind adding them.
 This will take changes only from my side.
 - Grammar points from other books : I have added Genki 1 , as that's what I'm currently using, but if enough people want some other book's points, I wouldn't mind adding that.
-For this There will be some changes needed in code as well as I will need help in getting similar JSON about the grammar points in that book from the requestors.
+For this There will be some changes needed in code as well as I will need help in getting similar JSON about the grammar points in that book from the requesters.
 - Improving the Grammar points : Currently the grammar points are cut-short, I'd like them to be a bit better worded, and maybe linked to some reference articles, similar to the way words are linked to their Jisho pages.
-- Support for custom Vocab lists to sample from : I wouldn't mind adding support for importing and storing custom vocab list JSON from local-storage ( so it will be device specific), so one can get words from their chosen set.
-This will need some code contributions.

 ## Most likely won't fix